profile

 Why Dear Sam Exists

-Hi Reader, For the man called to build Dear Sam began with a real man.
+Reader, For the man called to build Dear Sam began with a real man.
 A friend.
 A client.
 A businessman carrying real weight.
 Like a lot of men, he was trying to build something good - provide well, lead faithfully, grow the business, shoulder responsibility, and make something of the opportunity God had put in front of him.
 And like a lot of men, he was also living in the tension that comes with that calling.
 Because it is possible to gain ground in business while losing ground everywhere...

-Reader, 1.
+Hi Reader, 1.
 A quick word from Zach Lately Proverbs 28:19 has been pressing on me.
 My calendar says I am busy, but if you watched how I actually spend my hours, you would not always see me working the land that is most likely to produce the bread I am praying for.
 This week I want to invite you to take that same hard look at how you are spending your time.
-2. Something worth thinking about “ Whoever works his land will have plenty of bread, but he who follows worthless pursuits will have plenty...
+2. Something worth thinking about “ Whoever works his land will have plenty of bread, but he who follows worthless pursuits will have...

-Hey Reader, 1.
+Reader, 1.
 A quick word from Zach Most leaders I coach don’t mind serving people.
 They just hate the feeling of selling.
 And I get it.
 Nobody wants to be pushy, manipulative, or “that guy.”
 But there’s a shift that’s been clarifying for me lately: if what you offer genuinely makes someone’s life better, it’s service to offer it.
 If selling feels gross, it’s probably because you’re making it about you.
 This week, let’s make it about them - and watch how that changes everything.
-2....
+2. Something...

 Reader, 1.
 A quick word from Zach One of the easiest ways to get discouraged in business is to assume every kind of work should produce results on the same timeline.
 But some businesses solve immediate pain, while others require a much longer runway of trust before the fruit shows up.
 2. Something worth listening to If this issue resonates with you, John Maxwell’s Discipline Keeps You Growing is worth your time.
 It reinforces a simple but important truth: lasting growth is usually built by...

-Hi Reader, 1.
+Reader, 1.
 A quick word from Zach When you’re staring at a 50-50 decision and the clock is ticking, it’s easy to freeze or lunge at the wrong thing.
 In this week’s video, I walk through two simple filters I use with clients to move toward peace instead of regret.
-2. Something worth listening to On this EntreLeadership episode, Christy Wright walks through short decision filters - questions you ask before saying yes - so you only commit to what fits your current season and avoid...
+2. Something worth listening to On this EntreLeadership episode, Christy Wright walks through short decision filters - questions you ask before saying yes - so you only commit to what fits your current season and avoid time-stealers...